luis-delatorre/homepage/docs/index.md

     * Implemented automated tests for web features using Python, PyTest, Selenium WebDriver, and MySQL connectors, **optimizing testing efficiency by 84%.**
     * Scheduled nightly regression tests through Jenkins to ensure the stability of the testing suite against production code.
     * Utilized Graphite, Grafana, and Kibana as observability tools to monitor server performance and troubleshoot application and server errors.
+    * Used JIRA for defect tracking, coordinating assignments to Dev/QA teams, and generating incident reports to stakeholders.
     * Performed comprehensive code reviews for development and test automation pull requests across multiple GitHub repositories, prioritizing extensive test case coverage and promoting the adoption of shift-left and testing pyramid principles. **As a result, the overall test coverage experienced a significant boost of 125%.**
     * Hosted Epic reviews with development teams and stakeholders to provide project progress reports and discuss risks for mitigation or acceptance.
     * Collaborated with the product team to set up environments and test data for conducting User Acceptance Testing (UAT) on client-facing application changes.